josueBarretogit/manga-tui/README.md

 ```
 ## Binary release

-Download a binary from the [binary release]()
+Download a binary from the [releases page](https://github.com/josueBarretogit/manga-tui/releases/latest)

 ## Image rendering

-Use a terminal that can render images such as Wezterm, iTerm2 or Kitty, in any other terminal no images
+Use a terminal that can render images such as Wezterm (Personally I recommend using this one It's the one used in the videos), iTerm2 or Kitty, <br />

+in any other terminal no images
 will be rendered but all the functionality remains the same

 ## Usage